 This committee fulfills the Board's responsibilities relating to the compensation of our executive officers, including our Chief Executive Officer, and engages an independent consultant to assist with its review and analysis of executive compensation.
-Additionally, the Human Resources Committee monitors: our human resources policies and procedures as they relate to our goals and objectives and good management practices; our material policies and procedures which relate to compliance with pertinent human resources laws and regulations, the ethical conduct of the business as it relates to human resources matters, and the management of human resources capital; our procedures and internal controls that relate to personnel administration, pay practices, and benefits administration; and human capital matters including, but not limited to, the development, attraction, and retention of Company personnel, and employee diversity, equity, and inclusion matters.
+Additionally, the Human Resources Committee monitors: our human resources policies and procedures as they relate to our goals and objectives and good management practices; our material policies and procedures which relate to compliance with pertinent human resources laws and regulations, the ethical conduct of the business as it relates to human resources matters, and the management of human resources capital; our procedures and internal controls that relate to personnel administration, pay practices, and benefits administration; and human capital matters.
 The Human Resources Committee is responsible for evaluating the performance of our Chief Executive Officer and approves each element of his compensation, as well as the compensation of our other executive officers.
 This committee also annually reviews with management the CD&A section of this Proxy Statement and, as appropriate, recommends to the Board that it be included in our applicable filings with the SEC.